herejithing/here-hls-service-broker/docs/openshift.md

 ### Edit parameters.env and update the following parameters.
 Leave all other parameters as is.
 # 1. HERE_TOKEN_ENDPOINT_URL, HERE_CLIENT_ID, HERE_ACCESS_KEY_ID & HERE_ACCESS_KEY_SECRET from the credentials file downloaded from the prerequisites step.
 # 2. Highly recommend to change default BASIC_AUTH_USERNAME and BASIC_AUTH_PASSWORD properties.
 These credentials are required to register the broker with the OpenShift container catalog.
+# 3. Update IMAGEPULLSECRETS parameter to pull the image container from Red Hat image registry
 vi parameters.env

 ### Change deployment.sh execute permission